Studying Animal Behavior with the Science Practices

 Photo Credit: Julie Larsen Maher©WCS

+What is “behavior,” how does it impact our lives and our teaching, and how do scientists study it?
 In this course, for P-Credits and CTLE hours, participants will learn how animals can motivate and enhance student learning.
 Through this introduction to animal behavior, participants learn the basics of behavior, why it is important, and how it is studied, utilizing science skills and embarking on their very own animal behavior investigation!
-We will also explore how behavior is not always an objective topic and sensory perceptions and culture shape the meaning we make in the world, and how we can deal with that.
+We will also explore how behavior is not always an objective topic and sensory perceptions and culture shape the meaning we make in the world.
 Participants will hear the inside story of animals and some of the amazing examples of animal behavior, such as self-identity, mourning, sensory perceptions, and more.
 Participants will practice developing good investigable research questions, learn the implementation of techniques to observe animals, and will practice collecting and reporting relevant behavioral data.
 Additionally, participants will explore how to use and modify these skills for classes of varying ages – from elementary through to middle school, as well how to use and modify these skills to create an equitable learning environment for all students, including students from groups historically excluded from science.

-Location: Queens Zoo
+Location: Bronx Zoo

 Price: $250